Short on Time? Here’s how to stay protected against a Trojan infection in 2021:

+- Avoid third-party downloads.
 Any download is a potential threat.
 Websites, ads, and messages that contain automatic downloads often hide malware.
-Avoid clicking through to any banners and suspicious links, don’t use shortened URLs and think carefully before allowing any download.
+Avoid clicking through to any banners and suspicious links, don’t use shortened URLs, and think carefully before allowing any download.

-Trojan horses are a complex form of malware, so you need more than two eye to spot them.
-Using security software like antivirus, anti-malware and firewalls will give you an extra layer of protection.
+Trojan horses are a complex form of malware, so you need more than two eyes to spot them.
+Using security software like antivirus, anti-malware, and firewalls will give you an extra layer of protection.

 Top 3 Antivirus Programs for Defending Against Trojans